Oneflow-Inc/models/fast_neural_style/README.md

 This repository contains a oneflow implementation of an algorithm for artistic style transfer.
 The algorithm can be used to mix the content of an image with the style of another image.
 ## Results

-Tne mosaic, candy, udnie, and rain princess style models are fine-tuned from the pytorch official models.
-The sketch style is trained in oneflow.
+The mosaic, candy, udnie, and rain princess style models are fine-tuned from pytorch official models.
+The sketch style model is trained in oneflow.

 <p align="center">
     <img src="images/style-images/sketch.jpeg" height="200px">